IBM/workshop-quarkus-openshift-reactive-messaging/labs/lab5.md

 ![kafka deployment](../images/microprofile-kafka2.png)

-Exit the Editor via 'Ctrl-X' and 'yes'.
+Exit the Editor via 'Ctrl-X', 'y' and 'Enter'.

 Confirm that the changes have been saved.